-The Department of Mathematics and Physics, housed in the College of Liberal Arts and Sciences and located in the Segerstrom Science Center, offers three majors and three minors, as well as a master's degree in applied statistics and analytics.
+The Department of Mathematics, Physics, and Statistics, housed in the College of Liberal Arts and Sciences and located in the Segerstrom Science Center, offers three majors and three minors, as well as a master’s degree in applied statistics and analytics.

 The department provides rigorous training in mathematics, physics, and statistics within a supportive environment.
 Students learn alongside faculty trained at world-class universities who are committed to living out their faith through innovative teaching and thoughtful mentoring.
 The department’s programs prepare students to use their technical expertise to serve as faithful leaders in society.